exolover/eth-batch-sender/README.md

 # eth-batch-sender
 A utility for preparing, signing and sending to the Ethereum network a transaction for sending tokens in a bundle.
-The recipient addresses must be specified in the `receivers.csv` file, each on a separate line.
+The recipient addresses must be specified in the `addrlist.csv` file, each on a separate line.

 ### Local use with Docker